Cain: Other stories

-Pseudo-Philo, a Jewish work of the first century CE, narrates that Cain murdered his brother at the age of 15.
-After escaping to the Land of Nod, Cain fathered four sons: Enoch, Olad, Lizpha and Fosal; and two daughters: Citha and Maac (the latter five aren't mentioned in the Bible).
-Cain died at the age of 730, leaving his corrupt descendants spreading evil on earth.
+Pseudo-Philo, a Jewish work of the first century CE, relates that Cain murdered his brother at the age of 15.
+After escaping to the Land of Nod, Cain had four sons: Enoch, Olad, Lizpha, and Fosal, as well as two daughters, Citha and Maac.
+The latter five are not mentioned in the Bible.
+Cain died at the age of 730, leaving his corrupt descendants to spread evil on Earth.
 According to the Book of Jubilees, Cain murdered his brother with a stone.
-Afterwards, Cain was killed by the same instrument he used against his brother; his house fell on him and he was killed by its stones.
+Afterward, Cain was killed by the same instrument he used against his brother: his house fell in upon him, and its stones killed him.
 A heavenly law was cited after the narrative of Cain's death saying:

 With the instrument with which a man kills his neighbour with the same shall he be killed; after the manner that he wounded him, in like manner shall they deal with him.

 A Talmudic tradition says that after Cain had murdered his brother, God made a horn grow on his head.
-Later, Cain was killed at the hands of his great grandson Lamech, who mistook him for a wild beast.
-A Christian version of this tradition from the time of the Crusades holds that the slaying of Cain by Lamech took place on a mound called "Cain Mons" (i.e. Mount Cain), which is a corruption of "Caymont", a Crusader fort in Tel Yokneam in modern-day Israel.
+Later, Cain was killed at the hands of his great-grandson, Lamech, who mistook him for a wild beast.
+A Christian version of this tradition from the time of the Crusades holds that the slaying of Cain by Lamech took place on a mound called "Cain Mons" (i.e., Mount Cain), which is a corruption of "Caymont", a Crusader fort in Tel Yokneam in modern-day Israel.

-The story of Cain and Abel is also made reference to in chapter 19 of 1 Meqabyan, a book considered canonical in the Ethiopian Orthodox Tewahedo Church.
+The story of Cain and Abel is also referred to in chapter 19 of 1 Meqabyan, a book considered canonical in the Ethiopian Orthodox Tewahedo Church.
 In this text, Cain killed Abel because he desired Abel's wife.

-According to the Mandaean scriptures including the Qolastā, the Book of John and Genzā Rabbā, Abel is cognate with the angelic soteriological figure Hibil Ziwa who taught John the Baptist.
+According to the Mandaean scriptures, including the Qulasta, the Mandaean Book of John, and the Ginza Rabba, Abel is cognate with the angelic soteriological figure Hibil Ziwa who taught John the Baptist.

 In the book Aradia, or the Gospel of the Witches by Charles Godfrey Leland, Cain is a lunar figure.